GallaPriyanka/aboutme/README.md

 I am Priyanka.
 I am currently pursuing my Masters in Applied Computer Science.
 This is my first semester of the course.
 It focusses on Webapps, Advanced topics in Database and Java Programming.

-Here is an adorable picture of a boy playing with a dog.
+Here is an adorable picture of a tool boy playing with a dog.

 ![A kid and a dog](https://img-s-msn-com.akamaized.net/tenant/amp/entityid/AAxUS2R.img?h=416&w=799&m=6&q=60&u=t&o=f&l=f&x=1384&y=1239)